semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ## Working with self-hosted agents

-This section describes in detail how to create, edit, and viewing [self-hosted agents](../using-semaphore/self-hosted) using the Semaphore CLI
+This section describes in detail how to create, edit, and view [self-hosted agents](../using-semaphore/self-hosted) using the Semaphore CLI

 ### sem create agent_type {#sem-create-agent-type}